codio-content/book-converter/tests/unit/cases/sidebargraphic.md

 ![](ch_foreword/figs/patterson.png)

-\noindent
-**David Patterson** recently retired from a 40-year career as a Professor of Computer Science at
+**David Patterson** recently retired from a 40-year career as a Professor of Computer Science at UC Berkeley.
-UC Berkeley.
 In the